EJCarron/companies_house_interface/README.md

 ![A screenshot of Samuel Leeds Companies House profile](/imgs/companies_house.png)

-You then go to webpages url and copy the officer id, in this example it is "c9MBFivRCmMdFZqdtmTcJnBqd54".
+You then go to the webpages url and copy the officer id, in this example it is "c9MBFivRCmMdFZqdtmTcJnBqd54".

 You then take the id and perform the following command: